About Michael

 Michael earned a degree in Jazz Studies from the Jacobs School of Music at Indiana University-Bloomington in 2004.
 After moving to Brooklyn in 2008, he became involved in an array of creative music.
 He has performed at venues such as: Le Poisson Rouge, National Sawdust, Cornelia Street Cafe, 55 Bar, The Blue Note, Birdland Theater, Zinc Bar, The Kitano, ShapeShifter Lab, Drom, Small's Jazz Club, Rockwood Music Hall, Downtown Music Gallery, Spectrum NYC, iBeam, Symphony Center, Nublu, The Owl Music Parlor, Bowery Ballroom, Why Not Jazz, ABC No Rio, Somethin' Jazz, The Tea Lounge, Sycamore Hall, Club Groove, Bowery Poetry Club, Bar Chord, Spike Hill, The Fifth Estate, and The Underground Lounge.

-Michael's teachers include Eugene Rousseau, Tom Walsh, David Baker, David Liebman, Tony Malaby, Steve Coleman, James Moody, Ned Goold, Ellery Eskelin, Ralph Alessi, Randy Peterson, Doug Webb, Gary Foster, and Dwight Frizzell.
-He was a 2018 attendee of the SIM (School for Improvised Music) seminars in Brooklyn.
+Michael's teachers include Eugene Rousseau, Tom Walsh, David Baker, David Liebman, Tony Malaby, Steve Coleman, James Moody, Ned Goold, Ellery Eskelin, Ralph Alessi, Randy Peterson (drums), Doug Webb, Gary Foster, and Dwight Frizzell.
+He was a 2018 attendee of the SIM (School for Improvised Music) seminar in Brooklyn.

 (Header photo by Luis Ruiz: Larufoto)